pierre-rouleau/pel/doc/pel-manual.rst

 PEL distinguish 3 types of Emacs process modes:

 #.
 GUI launched Emacs running in graphics mode.
 Examples of this is Emacs
-   launched from Windows Explorer, macOS Finder or others.
+   launched from Windows Explorer, macOS Finder, Linux file managers, etc...
 #.
 Shell launched Emacs running in graphics mode.
 When a command typed in a
    shell starts Emacs in graphics mode.
 #.
 Shell launched Emacs running in terminal mode.